Heat treatment process

 Induction heating has been successfully used in transmission pipeline applications with high-strength steels for many years.

-Induction heating systems quickly heat conductive metals by inducing current into the part.
+These systems quickly heat conductive metals by inducing current into the part.
 Induction does not rely on a heating element or flame to transfer heat.
 Instead, an alternating current passes through the heating device, creating a magnetic field around it.
 As the magnetic field passes through the conductive workpiece, it creates localized eddy currents within the part.
 The resistance of the metal fights against the flow of the eddy currents, generating heat in the part.
-The part becomes its own heating element, heating from within, which makes induction very efficient since little heat is lost in the process.
+The part becomes its own heating element, heating from within.
+This makes induction very efficient since little heat is lost in the process.

 Applications that typically require hours to heat can be completed in minutes by utilizing induction heating and the different liquid-cooled and air-cooled options.
-Induction heating systems can be paired with various coil configurations to induce heat, depending on the part size and geometry.
+Operations can pair induction heating system with various coil configurations to induce heat, depending on the part size and geometry.

 When using open-flame heating, temperatures are typically monitored manually using temperature crayons, which do not provide the accuracy of induction.
 In comparison, induction systems use feedback from thermocouple probes for automatic and uniform temperature control.